-In the West we have brought forth until today no own meditation technique.
-This is largely due to the fact that without corresponding culturally anchored practice, we can not develop any understanding or language for how the non-material areas of this discipline, in particular the „undivided thought-free consciousness“, can be described and evaluated.
+In the West, we have brought forth until today no own meditation technique.
+This is largely due to the fact that without corresponding culturally anchored practice, we can not develop any understanding or language for how the non-material areas of this discipline, in particular, the „undivided thought-free consciousness“, can be described and evaluated.
 There are no Western Meditation Techniques to reach Eastern Methods in depth and transforming power.

 The neurosciences, brain research with medicine and biology, do not offer great support, but measuring results with long-term meditators, can prove the impact on the physical body.
-The subtle body can be derived from the Kirlian photography, but has not yet been proven for medical research.
-Concerning the subtle mind it becomes even more difficult.
-We are able to measure brain waves in their quality, and thus demonstrate alertness and relaxation states of the brain, but nevertheless there is a clear lack of evidence for a consciousness independent from the physical body.
+The subtle body can be derived from the Kirlian photography but has not yet been proven for medical research.
+Concerning the subtle mind, it becomes even more difficult.
+We are able to measure brain waves in their quality, and thus demonstrate alertness and relaxation states of the brain.
+But nevertheless, there is a clear lack of evidence for a consciousness independent from the physical body.
 Further research in collaboration with the spiritual sciences starts here.

-The goal of human perfection, since the Renaissance has fallen into disrepute and no longer in the West have been pursued.
+The goal of human perfection, since the Renaissance, has fallen into disrepute and no longer in the West have been pursued.
 Sigmund Freud, C.G.
 Jung and many other great minds in the last century have created new foundations out of them we can continue to establish in the West an equally comprehensive wholeness, Jung called it »Individuation«, as known in the Far East for more than two thousand years.
 The Chilean neurobiologist »Francisco Varela« a leading figure in the field of cognitive science, began together with HH The Dalai Lama interdisciplinary collaboration ‚Mind and Life‘, which started the outstanding dialogue between East and West in the consciousness research.
 One focus of Varela’s work was to create a bridge between the insights of the mind in science and the discoveries of the mind in experience.

 For these reasons I am committed to co-create with my »study program«, including the ancient traditions of the East, a new „Western Meditation Technique“, which allows us to go our own way, we have to complete and develop it further with our own spiritual qualities, and shape and accomplish it as „Western Meditation Method“, our own masterpiece in the West.
-Since I have not found a more appropriate name for it, it seems legitimate to me to use the name of this ancient handbook »Golden Flower« to offer my instructions, because this name as image accurately illustrate the criteria of a successful meditation.
+Since I have not found a more appropriate name for it, it seems legitimate to me to use the name of this ancient handbook »Golden Flower« to offer my instructions, because this name as image accurately illustrates the criteria of a successful meditation.

 Any spiritual experience and development include diligence, perseverance, patience, discipline and effort.
-Even utilizing mind-altering drugs (used since immemorial time by people to get in touch with God), spiritual alignment and consistent mental preparation is necessary for a profitable uplifting and beautiful experience.
+Even utilizing mind-altering drugs (used since immemorial time by people to get in touch with God), spiritual alignment and consistent mental preparation are necessary for a profitable uplifting and beautiful experience.
 It is therefore natural that meditation requires a commitment and a decision for a spiritual life with spiritual quality.

 Simplicity can be harder than complexity.
 But Complexity transformed into »Simplicity«, can move mountains.

 I hereby would like to cordially invite you to get in »touch« with me, regardless of tradition and religion to which you belong.
-The classic meditation as a neutral technique and method, results for each person to a deeper knowledge of his own origins and divinity, and thus promotes peace and harmony of all beings.
+The classic meditation as a neutral technique and method results for each person to a deeper knowledge of his own origins and divinity, and thus promotes peace and harmony of all beings.